wjdenny/wjdenny.github.io/content/@2022forte_second.md

 >
 > > You have to keep a dozen of your favorite problems constantly present in your mind, although by and large the will lay in a dormant state.
 Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
 Every once in awhile there will be a hit, and people will say, "How did he do it?
 He must be a genius!"
 >
-> Feyman's approach was to maintain a list of a dozen open questions ...
+> Feynman's approach was to maintain a list of a dozen open questions ...
 This cross-disciplinary approach allowed him to make connections across seemingly unrelated subjects, while continuing to follow his sense of curiosity.
 >
 > Ask yourself, "What are the questions I've always been interested in?"
 ^d9630d